What we do to end human trafficking

 Target 8.7 of the UN 2030 Agenda calls for us to “take immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labour, including recruitment and use of child soldiers, and by 2025 end child labour in all its forms.”
 Alliance 8.7 is a multi-stakeholder initiative that was created to help us work together towards achieving this target.
 The UN Human Rights Office is part of the governing body of the Alliance and leads the Action Group on Rule of law and Governance.
 In the context of Alliance 8.7, the Office also contributed to the development of the Global Estimates on Modern Slavery and Child Labour.

 Alliance against Trafficking in Persons

 The Alliance against Trafficking in Persons is a broad international forum that includes international, non-governmental and inter-governmental organizations who join forces to prevent and combat human trafficking.
 The UN Human Rights Office is an active member of the Alliance.
-It participates in the meetings of the Alliance Expert Co-ordination Team and supports the organization of the annual high-level Alliance conference.
+We participate in the meetings of the Alliance Expert Co-ordination Team and support the organization of the annual high-level Alliance conference.